 I can’t say enough about the staff at Floating Leaf, they washed and massaged our feet when we arrived, learned our names, were always there with a smile and a cold drink, and they deserve a medal of patience for shepherding 18 Yogini Goddesses around all week.
 As I was writing in my journal about my experiences I realized something really serendipitous had occurred, and that somehow, some way one of the staff always found their way to me just when I needed a profound message or spiritual guidance.

 The first instance happened as I was making my way into the pool of holy water for the purification ceremony.
-I was deep in thought about what I wanted to wash away and my list was long and full of judgement.
-One of the guides with us named Gusti, came up to me and must have sensed the stories playing in my head and said, “Maria, say a prayer to the Gods, and ask them, why am I here.”
+I was deep in thought about what I wanted to wash away and my list was long and full of judgment.
+One of the guides with us named Gusti came up to me and must have sensed the stories playing in my head and said, “Maria, say a prayer to the Gods, and ask them, why am I here.”
 He went on to explain that the Gods will know what you need to let go of and will wash it away.
 I just had to ask, believe, and trust.
 THANK YOU GUSTI!
 I took his advice and had a truly profound experience and will continue to use this guidance.
 Now when I come to my yoga mat instead of setting an intention for the practice, I ask my Divine, “Why am I here?
 How can I serve?
-How can I love more,” and then I open my heart to trust that the Divine and the universe will know exactly what I need and lead me in the right direction.
+How can I love more,” and then I open my heart to trust that the Divine and the universe will know exactly what I need and lead me in the right direction?
 I’ve been taught this lesson in the past, but sometimes you have to fly across the world and stand in holy water to get the message (you know what they say….when you are ready, the teacher will appear).

 I’m quite certain that each one of us took away something spiritually different from the Purification Ceremony, but I can tell you that not one of us wanted to move from the steps in the picture below.
 There was an incredible beauty and visceral energy at Holy Spring Tirtha Empul Tampaksiring that you could feel in the air, see bubbling up to the surface in the holy water, and I’ll never forget the multitude of dragonflies flying overhead when I stepped out of the water.